rockdaboot/wget2/docs/wget2_manual.md

   way.
 In particular, they both expect content of the form "key1=value1&key2=value2", with percent-encoding for special characters; the only difference is that one expects its content as a command-line parameter and the other accepts its content from a file.
 In particular, --post-file is not for transmitting files as form attachments: those must appear as "key=value" data (with appropriate percent-coding) just like everything else.
-Wget does not currently support "multipart/form-data" for transmitting POST data; only "application/x-www-form-urlencoded".
+Wget2 does not currently support "multipart/form-data" for transmitting POST data; only "application/x-www-form-urlencoded".
   Only one of --post-data and --post-file should be specified.

-  Please note that wget does not require the content to be of the form "key1=value1&key2=value2", and neither does it test for it.
-Wget will simply transmit whatever data is provided to it.
+  Please note that wget2 does not require the content to be of the form "key1=value1&key2=value2", and neither does it test for it.
+Wget2 will simply transmit whatever data is provided to it.
 Most servers however expect the POST data to be in the above format when processing HTML Forms.

-  When sending a POST request using the --post-file option, Wget treats the file as a binary file and will send every character in the POST request without stripping trailing newline or formfeed characters.
+  When sending a POST request using the --post-file option, Wget2 treats the file as a binary file and will send every character in the POST request without stripping trailing newline or formfeed characters.
 Any other control characters in the text will also be sent as-is in the POST request.

-  Please be aware that Wget needs to know the size of the POST data in advance.
+  Please be aware that Wget2 needs to know the size of the POST data in advance.
 Therefore the argument to "--post-file" must be a regular file; specifying a FIFO or something like /dev/stdin won't work.
 It's not quite clear how to work around this limitation inherent in HTTP/1.0.
 Although HTTP/1.1 introduces chunked transfer that doesn't require knowing the request length in advance, a client can't use chunked unless it knows it's talking to an HTTP/1.1 server.
 And it can't know that until it receives a response, which in turn requires the request to have been completed -- a chicken-and-egg problem.

-  Note: As of version 1.15 if Wget is redirected after the POST request is completed, its behaviour will depend on the response code returned by the server.
-In case of a 301 Moved Permanently, 302 Moved Temporarily or 307 Temporary Redirect, Wget will, in accordance with RFC2616, continue to send a POST request.
+  If Wget2 is redirected after the POST request is completed, its behaviour depends on the response code returned by the server.
+In case of a 301 Moved Permanently, 302 Moved Temporarily or 307 Temporary Redirect, Wget2 will, in accordance with RFC2616, continue to send a POST request.
 In case a server wants the client to change the Request method upon redirection, it should send a 303 See Other response code.

   This example shows how to log in to a server using POST and then proceed to download the desired pages, presumably only accessible to authorized users:

       # Log in to the server.
 This can be done only once.
-      wget --save-cookies cookies.txt \
+      wget2 --save-cookies cookies.txt \
            --post-data 'user=foo&password=bar' \
            http://server.com/auth.php

       # Now grab the page or pages we care about.
-      wget --load-cookies cookies.txt \
+      wget2 --load-cookies cookies.txt \
            -p http://server.com/interesting/article.php

   If the server is using session cookies to track user authentication, the above will not work because